Queues and Scheduling Policies

 9 - iotask is a queue designed specifically for running I/O intensive benchmarking codes in a more controlled way.
 The maximum run limit for this queue is set to 1 (not per user limit, but the global limit for this queue).

 10 - xfer is a queue designed specifically for backing up your files to HPSS.
-The maximum run limit for this queue is 12 (this is not a per user limit, but the gloabl limit for all jobs in this queue). xfer jobs are submitted to a local batch server on hopper06.
+The maximum run limit for this queue is 12 (this is not a per user limit, but the gloabl limit for all jobs in this queue). xfer jobs run on a login node (hopper11), instead of compute nodes.

 Notes about queue policies